arsaljamal/payroll-system/README.md

 As I began to write the code, I ensured that the end to end code flow was working, and that the outcome of my code was as expected.

-Furthermore, I tested my API manually by submitting the sample time-report and verifying that the returned payroll report matched what I expected.
+Furthermore, I tested my API manually by submitting the sample time-report and verifying that the returned payroll report matched with what I expected.

 ### 2. If this application was destined for a production environment, what would you add or change?